October 26, 2025

 The best online whiteboards now integrate browsing directly into the canvas.
 Tools like Kosmik let you press 'W' to browse any website without leaving your workspace with its built-in browser.

-Find inspiration, clip it to your board, and keep working.
-All without switching apps.
 Your research and your canvas live in the same space.
 No more copying URLs, switching windows, or losing your train of thought mid-flow.

 Infinite Canvas Enables Spatial Organization